-Many people still prefer to take screenshots of the webpages and save or share them.
+Many people still prefer to take screenshots of web pages and save or share them.
 If you want to prank your friends with screenshots of fake tweets, Facebook and Instagram posts, Whatsapp chat and text messages, bills, certificates, etc.

 Save Webpage as PDF in Chrome (Windows & Mac)